-The pups surround the bitch, licking the corners of her mouth.
-She retreats a bit, making a few convulsive throat movements, regurgitating a large portion of meat.
+Immediately, nine pups, about four weeks old, with black, wrinkled faces and enormous ears, emerge from the den.
+On their short legs, they totter towards the bitch, licking the corners of her mouth.
+She retreats a bit, makes a few convulsive throat movements, and then regurgitates a large portion of meat.
 The pups immediately fall upon it, swallowing the smaller bits and fighting over the larger ones.
 Sometimes it evolves into a tug-of-war, in which two pups haul at either end.

 When the other three dogs return to the den, they also regurgitate meat, not only for the pups, but also for the mother and for the fifth dog, which remained back at the den to guard the pups.
 All dogs in a pack participate in rearing a litter.
-When the pups are young, the mother – and often another dog – will remain at the den, while the other members of the pack go hunting.
+When the pups are young, the mother, and often also another dog, will remain at the den, while the other members of the pack go hunting.
 Even if the mother dies, the other members of the pack will rear the pups.
-There has even been an example of a pack of male dogs rearing a litter, when the mother – which was the only female in the pack – had died.
+There has even been an example of a pack of male dogs rearing a litter, when the mother, which was the only female in the pack, had died.

 You may read more about these fascinating dogs on the page Animals: Hunting dogs – nomads of the savanna.